Non-Uniform Noise-to-Signal Ratio in the REINFORCE Policy-Gradient Estimator

 \begin{itemize} \item (Theorem~\ref{thm:lqg-variance-one-step}) \textbf{Closed-form expressions of the NSR for one-step linear systems}, revealing explicit dependence of the NSR on the dynamics, feedback gain, initial-state covariance, and policy covariance. \item (Theorems~\ref{thm:lqr-variance-T-compose} \&~\ref{thm:lqr-variance-T-bound}) \textbf{Exact computation of the NSR for multi-step linear systems.} We provide an exact (non-asymptotic) procedure to compute the NSR in finite-horizon linear systems with linear-Gaussian policies via lifted dynamics and Gaussian moment evaluation, together with bounds that expose key scaling factors. \item (Proposition~\ref{prop:poly-isserlis}) \textbf{Exact computation of the NSR for polynomial systems.} This is an extension of the moment-evaluation approach to polynomial dynamics with polynomial feedback under Gaussian exploration. \item (Theorem~\ref{thm:nonlinear-bound}) \textbf{Upper bounds for nonlinear systems.} For general nonlinear dynamics and expressive (including neural) Gaussian policies, we provide an upper bound on the variance of the REINFORCE estimator. \end{itemize}

-Through these characterizations, we show that the NSR of the REINFORCE estimator scales inversely with policy covariance as the policy becomes more deterministic, and scales proportionally with the initial-state covariance as the initial distribution becomes broader.
-Moreover, we prove the NSR can grow exponentially with the horizon when the closed-loop dynamics are unstable for linear systems.
+Through these characterizations, we show that the variance and the NSR of the REINFORCE estimator scale inversely with policy covariance as the policy becomes more deterministic, and scale proportionally with the initial-state covariance as the initial distribution becomes broader.
+Moreover, we prove they can grow exponentially with the horizon when the closed-loop dynamics are unstable for linear systems.